Sam McMurray: Career

-McMurray gained much international recognition among gamers for his role as the voice of "BBC Newscaster/American Newscaster" in the expansion for Command & Conquer: Generals.
+McMurray gained much international recognition among gamers for his role as the voice of two newscasters in the expansion for Command & Conquer: Generals.
 He also appeared in the 2011 TV film Holiday Engagement.
 For the 2014–2015 television season, McMurray had a main role as Trent Culpepper in the ABC comedy series Cristela.

 Personal life

 McMurray was married to actress Elizabeth Collins.
 They have two daughters.